2001 Navistar shooting: Perpetrator

-William Daniel Baker (c.
-1935 – February 5, 2001), the perpetrator of the shooting, had previously worked at the facility.
+William Daniel Baker (March 15, 1934 – February 5, 2001), the perpetrator of the shooting, had previously worked at the facility.
 Baker was born in Evergreen, Conecuh County, Alabama, and was raised in West Chicago, Illinois.
 He was hired in 1955 and worked as a forklift operator and tool room attendant until his firing in 1994 after he conspired with a group of his co-workers to steal truck engines and parts from the facility.
 Many of Baker's acquaintances and old co-workers described him as a "bully."

 After Baker was fired in 1994, he was charged in federal court with conspiracy to commit theft relating to the plot.
 In November 2000, he pleaded guilty to the charge and was sentenced to serve five months in federal prison, followed by five months of home confinement.
 He was due to surrender to the Federal Bureau of Prisons on February 6, one day after the shooting.
 Baker was also a registered sex offender after pleading guilty in 1998 to having a sexual relationship with an underage girl.
 Due to this, he was forbidden to own a firearm.